yulrizka/cron/docs/README.md

 Let me know if you want to list your project here.

 ## Contributions
+If you have a bug or issue, please post it as github issue.

 Contribution are always welcome.
 Please create a github issue first and describe your suggestion/plan so that we can have open discussion about it.

-If you have a bug or issue, please also post it as github issue.

 ## Attributions
 Thanks to